 J.D.
 Souther opened the show and later joined the band onstage for “Best Of My Love,” which he co-wrote with Don Henley & Glenn Frey.

-The concert was filmed and Randy’s performances of “Take It To The Limit” and “Midnight Flyer” can be watched below.
-Note that Randy and Joe are both wearing white t-shirts with the logo for Criteria Studios in Miami where the band was finishing up Hotel California at the time.
+At the show, Randy and Joe both wore white t-shirts bearing the logo for Criteria Studios in Miami where the band was finishing up Hotel California at the time.
 In fact, the previous night’s show in Baton Rouge was held up for two hours because the band was late arriving from Miami.

 Although not billed, Tom Waits performed at the August 18th show, much to the displeasure of the audience: